QuesmaOrg/gradient-engineer/README.md

 # `gradient-engineer` — 60‑Second Linux Analysis (Nix + LLM)

-Run the classic [60‑second Linux Performance Analysis](https://netflixtechblog.com/linux-performance-analysis-in-60-000-milliseconds-accc10403c55) checklist in one command on Linux (or macOS).
-It solves the `command not found` problem on minimal systems by downloading a portable [Nix](https://nixos.org/) toolbox on the fly.
-Diagnostics run in parallel with a simple TUI, and an optional AI summary is shown at the end.
+Run the classic [60‑second Linux Performance Analysis](https://netflixtechblog.com/linux-performance-analysis-in-60-000-milliseconds-accc10403c55) checklist on Linux or macOS.
+This tool enhances the original playbook with a few key improvements:

 - **One command**: Run the entire analysis with a single line.
-- **Fast**: Get a full system snapshot in about 6 seconds.
+- **Fast**: Completes the analysis in about 6 seconds.
+- **Solves `command not found`**: Downloads a portable [Nix](https://nixos.org/) toolbox on the fly, so you don't need to install missing tools like `iostat` during a crisis.
-- **Just works**: No sudo, no Docker, and no permanent installation.
+- **No dependencies**: Requires no `sudo`, Docker, or permanent installation.
-- **AI-powered summary**: Let an LLM explain the raw command outputs.
+- **AI Summary**: Provides an optional, human-readable summary of the results.

 More details in the blog post: [60-Second Linux Analysis with Nix and LLMs](https://quesma.com/blog/60s-linux-analysis-nix-llms/).

 > [!NOTE]
 > This project is an early experiment.

-## Why?
-The `command not found` Nightmare

-You SSH into a server to troubleshoot an issue, run a standard tool like `iostat`, and are greeted with `command not found`.
-Minimal container images and server installations often lack essential diagnostic tools.
-Installing them during an outage is a waste of precious time and can be blocked by firewalls, package manager issues, or immutable filesystems.

-`gradient-engineer` solves this by providing a portable, on-demand toolbox with all the necessary utilities, powered by [Nix](https://nixos.org/).
-It runs the tools you need without requiring root access or permanent changes to the system.

 ## Quick Start